AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 ### WKND {#WKND}

 The WKND theme embodies a lively, imaginative, and engaging design to showcase a stylish appearance in your forms.
-The theme is based on the apperance and styling of [WKND site](https://wknd.site/us/en.html) which is a travel and adventure website build on [Adobe Experience Manager Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction).
+The theme is based on the appearance and styling of [WKND site](https://wknd.site/us/en.html) which is a travel and adventure website build on [Adobe Experience Manager Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction).

 ![WKND theme](assets/WKND-theme.png)